Cumulocity-IoT/c8y-docs/content/change-logs/application-enablement/dtm-1020-2-0-display-device-related-custom-properties-in-asset-properties-widget.md

 ticket: "CTM-1014"
 version: "1020.2.0"
 ---
-Previously, the select property dialog in the asset property widget, displayed only the default and computed properties of a device.
-With this change, any custom fragments added to the device will also be displayed.
+Previously, the select property dialog in the "Asset properties" widget only displayed the default and computed properties of a device.
+With this change, all custom fragments added to the device are also displayed.